ro-berto/build/scripts/slave/recipe_modules/chromium_tests/chromium_recipe.md

       },
       ...

-For example, suppose we want to add a builder name `new_fancy_android_device` to `tryserver.chromium.android`.
+For example, suppose we want to add a builder named `new_fancy_android_device` to `tryserver.chromium.android`, which is a copy of the builder named `fancy_android_device` on the main `chromium.android` waterfall.
 We would do the following

 1. Add the builder configuration of